Young-won/deepbiome/docs/source/prerequisites.rst

 Preparing the configuration about the path information (`path_info`)
 ------------------------------------------------------------------------

-For giving the information about the path of dataset, paths for saving the trained weight and the evaluation results, you have to provide the dictionary for configuration to `path_info` feild.
+To give the information about the path to dataset, paths for saving the trained weights and the evaluation results, we provide a dictionary of configurations to the `path_info` feild.
+Alternatively we can also use the configufation file (.cfg).

-You can build the configuration information for the network training by dictionary format or the configufation file (.cfg).

 Your configuration for the paths should include the information about:

 :data_info: about the path information of the dataset
-:model_info: about the path information for saving the trained weight and the evaluation results
+:model_info: about the path information for saving the trained weights and the evaluation results

-.. note:: Every paths are the relative path based on the directory that code will run.
+.. note:: All paths are the relative path based on the directory where code will run.

 path_info['data_info']
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you provide the list of inputs, you can use the option below:
+To provide the dictionary as input, we can use the option below:

 :tree_info_path: tree information file (.csv)
 :count_list_path: lists of the name of input files (.csv)